Last updated on 11 January 2022

 - Technical data, such as your internet protocol address, geographic location, web browser type, version and language, operating system type and version, user device type and other similar identifying information required for your device(s) to communicate our website; and

 - Details of your visits to our website, such as the full uniform resource locators clickstream to, through and from our site (including date and time), download errors, lengths of visit to certain pages, page interaction information, methods to browse away from the page.

 4. How we process your data lawfully

 We must have a valid lawful basis for using your personal data and we will only process your personal data where:

-You have given your consent to such processing (for example, when you opt in to receive our marketing communications via the forms on our website; or when you have signed up for marketing communications via our chosen events platform, Eventbrite);
+- You have given your consent to such processing (for example, when you create an account on our website; opt in to receive our marketing communications via the forms on our website; or when you have signed up for marketing communications via an events platform such as Eventbrite);

 5. Our purposes for processing your personal data